aulbytj/Ruby_Capstone_bot/README.md

 ### Prerequisites

 Must have a Slack account.\
-If you would like to test this the code locally you will need to have Ruby installed.\
+If you would like to test this the code locally must have Ruby installed.\
-To run test, must have RSpec installed.\
+To run test, must have RSpec and Redis installed.\
 Must have Lita installed.

 ### Installation